chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 | `default` | The default value of the property. |
 | `referenced-type` | Indicates the type of CI this property can reference (only apply if `kind` is set to `ci`). |

+### Output properties size limit

+To prevent performance issues, output properties of type `string` are limited to 32 Kb.
+If your script adds content that exceeds the limit, XL Release will truncate the property.
+You can still print the property inside the script and XL Release will attach the content to the task.

+You can change this limit for each task type in the `XL_RELEASE_SERVER_HOME/conf/deployit-defaults.properties` file.
+For example:

+    #webhook.JsonWebhook.maxOutputPropertySize=18000

+To change the limit, delete the number sign (`#`) at the beginning of the relevant line, change the limit as desired, then save the file and restart the XL Release server.

 ### Add custom tasks

 After you save `synthetic.xml` and restart the XL Release server, the custom task appears in the UI and you can add it to the release flow editor like any other task.